Meoowww/Crirc/README.md

 ## Documentation

 The documentation is built automaticaly when a commit is pushed on master on github, via Travis: <https://meoowww.github.io/Crirc/>.
+This explains the architecture and design on the library, and details the technical informations about the internal & external API.

+Specifications (unit tests) are written into the `/spec` directory.

 A full implementation of a bot is published and maintained on <https://github.com/Meoowww/DashBot>.